NicoZd/hud1/Hud1/Docu/Marketing.md

-﻿Game Director - A InGame Overlay for your games.
+﻿Game Aid - A InGame Overlay for your games.
 It acts as a Head-Up-Display and renders on top of all Games and Application Windows.

 It comes with the folling main gaming features: